 - Parents are notified by email and encouraged to discuss with their child the incident and plan they created.

-Dependent upon the grade level, the RCD model is used to support expectations for behavior throughout the school day (classroom, Mass, cafeteria, lockers, recess, prayer hallway, PE, and enrichment classes).
+Dependent upon the grade level, the RCD model is used to support expectations for behavior throughout the school day (classroom, Mass, cafeteria, lockers, recess, prayer hallway, PE, and specials classes).
 Conduct grades reflect a student’s willingness to develop and internalize responsible behavior.

 Students can also earn merits by displaying effort, service, and behavior that is exemplary and goes above and beyond daily routines and procedures.
 If a student accumulates ten or more merits throughout the year, that student will be awarded the designation of Merit Student.